zanoxolomngadi/ufo-sightings-expo/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
 - [TanQUery documentation](https://tanstack.com/query/latest/docs/framework/react/installation)
 - [Axios](https://axios-http.com/docs/intro) - Learn the know hows on why to use axios [Axios Medium](https://dev.to/shieldstring/how-to-use-axios-interceptors-to-handle-api-error-responses-2gn1)
 - [NativeWind](https://www.nativewind.dev) - Quick and easy installation.
-To further knowledge look at tailwinds documentation [tailwind](https://tailwindcss.com)
+To further knowledge look at tailwind's documentation [tailwind](https://tailwindcss.com)

  🗒️ Note All icons used on the readMe can be found [emojipeda](https://emojipedia.org/test-tube)
 ---